Margaret Greville: Death and bequests

 Greville and her husband had no children.
 She died in 1942, and is buried in the grounds of Polesden Lacey.

-She bequeathed the house with its contents (described in an inventory completed in 1943) and estate at Polesden Lacey to the National Trust in memory of her father.
+She bequeathed her house with its contents (described in an inventory completed in 1943) and estate to the National Trust in memory of her father.
 Among the various items, paintings and other works are generally referred to as the "McEwan bequest", and are listed on the Art UK website with the text "bequeathed with Polesden Lacey by Dame Margaret Greville, in memory of her father William McEwan, 1942".

 She bequeathed all her jewels to Queen Elizabeth (later the Queen Mother), including a diamond necklace reputedly belonging to Marie Antoinette, a pair of diamond chandelier earrings and selection of tiaras and a ruby necklace by Boucheron, all of which remain in the possession of the British royal family.
-The jewellery was presented in a black tin box.
-To this day, the full extent of the collection is still not known.
+The jewels were presented in a black tin box.
+To this day, the full extent of the collection is still unknown.

-One notable item of jewellery is the honeycomb-patterned diamond tiara (often referred to as the "Greville Tiara") which was a favourite of the Queen Mother, and in recent years has been worn frequently by Queen Camilla.
+One notable item is the honeycomb-patterned diamond tiara (often referred to as the "Greville Tiara") which was a favourite of the Queen Mother, and in recent years has been worn frequently by Queen Camilla.